Creating a "Wizard People, Dear Reader" DVD on Linux

 Now, if you're like me, one of your first thoughts was, "How can I go about making a DVD of the first Harry Potter movie, with the WPDR audio as an alternate audio track?"
 You're probably not like me, but I'm going to tell you how to do so anyway.

-Main Menu Scene Selections Audio Selection
+Main Menu Scene Selections Main Menu (original audio)

 Requirements